Understanding Plantar Warts

 Many plantar warts go away without any treatment.
 But for those that are painful or that don’t go away, several treatments are available.
 These include:

 Salicylic acid.
-This treatment is applied directly to the wart.
+This treatment is put directly on the wart.
 It may come in the form of a liquid, ointment, pad, or patch.
 It is available over the counter.
+Don't use salicylic acid treatment for more than 12 weeks without talking with your healthcare provider.

 Cryotherapy.
-Your healthcare provider puts liquid nitrogen on the wart with a cotton swab.
-This treatment can be painful.
+Your healthcare provider puts liquid nitrogen on the wart with a cotton swab or spray.
+This treatment might be painful.

 Medicine.
 A variety of medicines can be put on or injected into the wart.
 But research is mixed on how well they work.

-Often your healthcare provider will cut away dead parts of the wart before also using one of these other treatments.
+There are many folk remedies for plantar warts, but some of these are unproven and can be dangerous.
+Talk with your healthcare provider about safe methods to try.
+Often your healthcare provider will cut away dead parts of the wart before using other treatments.

 When should I call my healthcare provider?

-Call your healthcare provider if you have plantar warts that become too painful and do not go away on their own or with over-the-counter and at home treatments.
+Call your healthcare provider if you have plantar warts that become too painful and don't go away on their own or with over-the-counter and at-home treatments.